FedericoVaga/mamma/README.md

 ## Assertions and Checks
-Internally all assertions and checks are handled by the same function `m_check()` that uses variadic parameters to be able to accept different parameters according tothe assertion/check type.
+Internally all assertions and checks are handled by the same function `m_check()` that uses variadic parameters to be able to accept different parameters according to the assertion/check type.
 All assertions/checks are macros; those macros properly set the `m_check` parameters.
 For example: